supaflyENJOY/DynamicsDocs/docs/Scheduling/DeactivateEncounters.md

 <img src ="/img/399c27bd-f552-4bb9-9433-5ec75c60271e_image.png" width="500" height="200"/>

-4. All related records(Encounter, Encounter Services, Encounter Participant) will be deactivated A single encounter can also be deactivated from the main form by clicking "Deactivate" on the form's ribbon.
+4. All related records(Encounter, Encounter Services, Encounter Participant) will be deactivated A single encounter can also be deactivated from the main form by clicking 'Deactivate' on the form's ribbon.

 ### Deactivate Recurring Encounters